 Chalmers and the Department of Biomaterials at the University of Gothenburg have a very long history of outstanding research in experimental materials science.
 Corrosion, new materials synthesis for catalysis, electronics, and materials for energy applications are new expanding areas.
 Advanced material synthesis and characterisation methods are crucial for a successful groundbreaking materials research.

-The synthesis includes solid state chemistry, polymeric and biomacromolecular materials, novel composite materials, with new or improved functional properties.
-Chalmers hosts the state-of-the-art cleanroom facility for thin-film deposition, process and characterisation equipment providing a broad platform for micro- and nano-technology.
+The synthesis includes solid state chemistry, polymeric and biomacromolecular materials, and novel composite materials, with new or improved functional properties.
+Chalmers hosts a state-of-the-art cleanroom facility for thin-film deposition, process and characterisation equipment, providing a broad platform for micro- and nano-technology.
 There is a wide range of analysis methods in-house at Chalmers for studies of structure and dynamics in virtually any system with spatial resolution ranging from millimeters to Ångströms, and time resolution from seconds to femto-seconds.

 There is a particular effort devoted to in-situ characterisation of materials.
-As a special initiative in the Materials Science Area of Advance is the establishment of the SOFT Microscopy Centre for dynamic microscopy, 3 dimensional imaging and microanalysis of biological and soft matter objects.
+A special initiative in the Materials Science Area of Advance is the establishment of the SOFT Microscopy Centre for dynamic microscopy, 3 dimensional imaging and microanalysis of biological and soft matter objects.

-Chalmers is also involved in the design of a state-of-the-art neutron powder diffractometer for materials science at ISIS, Rutherford Appleton Laboratory and soft X-ray beamlines at MAX-lab techniques as well as in the planning and development of the new ESS and MAX IV facilities in Lund.
+Chalmers is also involved in the design of a state-of-the-art neutron powder diffractometer for materials science at ISIS, Rutherford Appleton Laboratory and as well as in the planning and development of the new ESS and MAX IV facilities in Lund.